singhosudip333/NEUB-Club-Management-System/README.md

 ## 📞 Support

-For support, email [your-email@neub.edu.bd] or create an issue in the repository.
+For support, email [singhosudip333@gmail.com] or create an issue in the repository.